Advanced BPMN concepts#

 ../_images/business-rule-task.svg

-Business rule task is a special task type reserved for automated rule-based decision making in a process.
-It’s typically configured to use DMN (Decision Model and Notation) decision tables, designed to describe business rules.
-Additionally, DMN tables can be maintained separately from the process models, allowing for faster iterations.#
+Business rule task is a specialised task type for automated, rule‑based decision making within a process.
+It is typically configured to use DMN (Decision Model and Notation) decision tables.
+DMN tables are designed to describe business rules in a tabular, testable format and can be maintained separately from process models, allowing faster iteration without redeploying the process definition.#

 This test case selection example demonstrates how a business rule task with DMN decision table can be used to select test cases based on the test case selection criteria.
 Even in this simple example, the DMN table should be compact and easier to maintain than the equivalent conditional logic in classic programming languages.